KAIST-IS521/TeamThree/Logger/README.md

 `./logger [ip addr] [port] [testcase dir] [logfile]`

-# List of allowed syscall
+# Sandbox

-This list can be updated even after `checkpoint #1` because we can sure what to allow when all other sla checkers are implemented.
+Following lists can be updated even after `checkpoint #1` because we can sure what to allow when all other sla checkers are implemented.
+Note that syscalls not in any list cannot be used.

+### List of allowed syscalls

 - arch_prctl
 - brk